 One of the best parts about teaching code at a postsecondary institution is the amount of new technology I have to opportunity to work with.
 I have started a video library of the technology I have worked with.

-Student Side Projects
+Student Industry Projects

 Having students work on real-life group projects outside of the classroom can be one of the best learning experiences.
 Below is a list of some of the projects I have facilitated between students and Humber College or industry partners.